yadage/packtivity/README.md

 * the software environment
 * parametrized process descriptions (what programs to run within these environment) and
 * produces human and machine readable outputs (as JSON) of the resulting data fragments.

+At run-time they are paired with a concrete set of parameters supplied as JSON documents and and external storage/state to actually execute these tasks.

 ## Packtivity in Yadage